-- You can use emergency contraception (the morning after pill) if you want to avoid an unplanned pregnancy.
-You might want to do this if you have had sex without using contraception, or if contraception has failed — for example if a condom slipped or you missed taking your regular contraceptive pill.
+- Emergency contraception is a back-up contraception.
+You can use emergency contraception to avoid an unplanned pregnancy after you have had sex without using contraception, or if your method of contraception has failed (for example, the condom slipped or you missed a pill).

-- The IUD can be fitted as emergency contraception by a family planning clinic or trained doctor up to five days after unprotected sex.
+- The Copper Coil (IUCD) can be fitted as emergency contraception by a family planning clinic or trained doctor up to 5 days after unprotected sex.

-- Emergency contraception (morning after pill) is more effective if you take it as soon as possible after you have had unprotected sex.
+- Emergency contraception is more effective if you take it as soon as possible after you have had unprotected sex.

-- While no method of emergency contraception is 100% successful, the copper coil is the most effective of the three options.
+- While no method of emergency contraception is 100% successful, the IUCD is the most effective of the three options.

 - Emergency contraception does not provide any protection from sexually transmitted infections (STIs).

-- Talk to your GP, family planning clinic or pharmacist about the best emergency contraception option for you.
+- Talk to your doctor, family planning clinic or pharmacist (chemist) about the best emergency contraception option for you.
 While you are there, it might be a good time to talk about regular contraception too.

-- Since 1 July 2017, medical card holders can get emergency contraception directly from a pharmacy, free of charge, without having to go to their GP for a prescription.
+- Since 1 July 2017, medical card holders can get emergency contraception directly from a pharmacy, free of charge, without having to go to their doctor for a prescription.